 - Rating: 4.5 out of 5 (if the crowds aren’t huge).

-5 things to know about the Kanarra Falls trail before you go:
+5 things to know about Kanarraville Falls Utah before you go:

-1) You need to get a Kanarra Falls permit and you have 2 options to do that:
+1) You need to get a Kanarra Falls permit and there’s 2 ways to do that:

 Now one thing to note is that in my case, when I went, I did get my permit online but when I showed up (which was in late January), there was no one working at the permit station, so I just had to go as it was (keep this in mind).

-2) You will get wet, especially as the hike progresses:
+2) You will get wet, especially as the hike progresses closer to the ladder area:

 3) Wear decent hiking shoes and/or water shoes:

-There will be parts of this hike where stepping into water is unavoidable and depending on the season, the depth of the water also varies and at times, it can be knee high.
+Again, there will be parts of this hike where stepping into water is unavoidable but another thing to note is that depending on the season, the depth of the water can be knee high.
 Either way, I would recommend good hiking shoes for the hike itself, but for the water parts, I would recommend decent water shoes.

-I went through this hike wearing Salomon Speedcross 5 shoes and they worked well for the most part.
-When I got into the slot canyon and started getting wet, stepping on wet rocks was often slippery for me and the only reason I didn’t fall was because I had decent balance that was aided by using my Trailbuddy trekking poles.
-Wearing decent water shoes like the Body Glove Rip Tide ones would have definitely helped me here though and they are cheap, but will come in handy in these parts.
+I went through this hike wearing the Salomon Speedcross 5 and they worked well for the most part.
+When I got into the slot canyon and started getting wet, stepping on wet rocks was often slippery for me and the only reason I didn’t fall was because I had decent balance that was aided by using hiking poles (Trailbuddy trekking poles).

-4) There are 2 waterfalls on this hike:
+4) There are 2 waterfalls on this Kanarraville Falls trail:

-In fact, here is a video of me walking through this hike in the water wearing these socks:
+In fact, here is a video of me hiking through Kanarra Falls Utah with all this gear:

-Moving onto the Kanarra Falls hike itself (what to expect):
+Moving onto the Kanarra Falls Utah hike itself (what to expect):

-1) First you’ll park your car and walk up to the ticket booth:
+1) First you’ll park your car, walk up to the ticket booth and show your Kanarra Falls permit:

 2) Then you’ll walk uphill for a bit on a dirt road that turns right: